kuitin/DLL-FFPLAY/README.md

 # DLLFFPLAY

 Use to use FFPLAY as dll.
-You can show the same view in different windows and resize this windows (see WPF example)
+You can show the same view in different windows and resize this windows (see WPF c# example)

 Step to start:
 1-download the project https://github.com/m-ab-s/media-autobuild_suite and build the ffmpeg with your settings (here I used LGPL x86 64 bits)